torchbox/rca-wagtail-2019/docs/reset_development.md

    ```
    You may need to create merge migrations here depending on the type of work you need to merge.

+## Database

+1. To copy the production database over to dev, run the management command `./manage.py copy_db_to_dev` from the Heroku console on dev
+   This is a destructive action.
+Proofread it thoroughly.
+2. To copy media across as well as data, you can use the optional argument `--media` with the above command
+3. By default, a backup of the staging database is created before the database is copied.
+If you don't want this behaviour, you can set the optional argument `--backup` to false.
+4. By default, a snapshot of the production base is taken before the database is copied.
+If you don't want this behaviour, you can se the option agrument `--snapshot` to false.
+5. Flightpath will anonymise the database for you at the end of the copy process.

 ### Cleanup

 1. Check the staging site loads